This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Subtotal Free

-This king of wines and wine of kings, known as Champagne, was especially adored and appreciated by the House of Bourbon.
-King Louis XIV was prescribed a daily dose by his doctor, and drank Champagne at every meal for almost his entire life.
-Madame de Pompadour, the famous mistress of Louis XV, was one of the most loyal customers of the French Champagne house, Moët & Chandon, and was the muse for their limited edition Rosé Capsule collection.
-A lover of all things beautiful, she is quoted as saying, “Champagne is the only wine that leaves a woman beautiful after drinking it.”
+Champagne held a special place in the heart — and on the table — of the House of Bourbon.
+King Louis XIV was prescribed a daily dose of Champagne by his doctor and famously drank this king of wines and wine of kings, at nearly every meal.
+Madame de Pompadour, the beloved and influential mistress of Louis XV, was one of Moët & Chandon’s most devoted customers.
+She even inspired their Rosé Capsule collection.
+A lover of all things beautiful, she is famously remembered for her sparkling declaration, "Champagne is the only wine that leaves a woman beautiful after drinking it."
 She should know!
 She had exquisite taste — in everything from fine champagne to interior design.
-But it's Marie Antoinette, wife of King Louis XVI, who comes to mind at the mention of the Champagne coupe!

 Since there were only four breast bowls created to drink from, those hoping to perpetuate the myth of the depraved courtesan seized upon the idea that she wanted her court to toast her health by drinking from Champagne coupes molded from her breast instead.
 Although portraits show Marie Antoinette’s breasts as small and round, like the Champagne coupe, the petite glass was actually designed by a Benedictine monk and made in England around 1663 — over 100 years before her birth!.
 There is, in fact, no truth to any of the rumors!
 That they still persist, however, speaks volumes to the perceived sexiness of the famous (or infamous) coupe glass.
 It was, after all, the Champagne vessel of choice in Europe for nearly 300 years before becoming insanely popular in the United States with the likes of flapper girls and Hollywood royalty.
 Sophia Loren, Marilyn Monroe, Eva St. Marie, Joan Fontaine, Cary Grant, and Humphrey Bogart are just a few of the many famed celebrities filmed or photographed with a coupe glass in hand.

-Bonne Année!
+Bonne année!